nicolaCirillo/ate-it/docs/index.md

 Both subtasks are designed to be linguistically and computationally challenging.
 The first subtask requires models to generalize from sparse domain-specific training examples.
 The second requires semantic comparison and abstraction over morphologically and syntactically diverse variants.

 ---
-## EVALITA
+## EVALITA Evaluation Campaign

-EVALITA is an initiative of the [Italian Association for Computational Linguistics (AILC)](http://www.ai-lc.it/) Its goal is to advance language and speech technologies for Italian by offering a common framework that enables consistent evaluation of different systems and approaches.
+EVALITA is a periodic evaluation campaign of Natural Language Processing (NLP) and speech tools for the Italian language.
+It is an initiative of the [Italian Association for Computational Linguistics (AILC)](http://www.ai-lc.it/).

-For further information, please visit [www.evalita.it](https://www.evalita.it/).
+For further information about EVALITA, please visit [www.evalita.it](https://www.evalita.it/).

 ---
 ## Sections